crastadivya/Epidemiology/README.md

 The following assumptions are considered:

-## assumptions related to infections:
+## Assumptions related to infections:
   * 1/3 of infections come from Household
   * 1/3 of infections come from school and work place
   * 1/3 of infections come from other places

-##assumptions related to hospitalizations:
+## Assumptions related to hospitalizations:
   * 50½ of hospitalizations comes from people aged > 60

 ## Goal of interventions:
-  1. Reduce the total infections to half
+  * Reduce the total infections to half
-  2.Reduce the total hospitalizations to half
+  * Reduce the total hospitalizations to half